yosefsha/dataloop/README.md

   - Will consume from the messaging queue
   - Will persist the streets data to the selected database

-The persisted streets need to contain all data from the api
+When you finish the assignment please push it to a different repository and send me the link via email The persisted streets need to contain all data from the api
 ---
 ## Provided dependencies: